ordercloud-api/dotnet-middleware/README.md

 # dotnet-catalyst-examples
 Example middleware patterns for [Ordercloud](https://ordercloud.io/) using the [Dotnet Catalyst](https://github.com/ordercloud-api/ordercloud-dotnet-catalyst) library.

+#### Why do I need middleware?

+Developers building OrderCloud ecommerce apps often use a server-side project for a variety of features.
+For example, secure integrations with 3rd parties like payment processors, scheduled jobs that sync data like product imports, custom event triggered emails, and others.
+Its almost certain your ecommerce solution will require middleware.

 ### Start an API from Scratch

 Learn how to stand up a hosted middleware API from scratch.
 [Guide Here](./Guides/SetupApi.md)